couchbaselabs/node-ottoman/README.md

 ### Installing

-Ottoman is published to npm, to install it in the project, run:
+AgConnections' ottoman is published to npm, to install it in the project, run:
 ```
-npm install ottoman
+npm install @agconnections/ottoman
 ```